Nexuzzzz/amyntas/README.md

--dfw, --detect-firewall                Detect if the target site is protected by a firewall --http-version HTTP_VERSION            Set the HTTP protocol version (default: 1.1) --scrape-proxies                       Wether to scrape a list of proxies first (set the type using `--proxy-type`)
+-dfw, --detect-firewall                Detect if the target site is protected by a firewall --http-version HTTP_VERSION            Set the HTTP protocol version (default: 1.1) --scrape-proxies                       Wether to scrape a list of proxies first (set the type using `--proxy-type`) --check-proxies FILE_LOCATION          Specify a file with proxies to check (set type using `--proxy-type`)
 ```

 Basic usage: